aclark4life/blog-2017/2008/12/15/getting-excited-about-plone-as-eggs/index.rst

 **Updated for 4.x**

-I'm excited about this because it simplifies the development and deployment story for `Plone`_.
+I'm excited about this because it greatly simplifies the development and deployment story for `Plone`_.
 For example you can now create a Plone ``buildout.cfg`` file like this:

 ::